lerichard95/rile-cs203-game2/game2 plan.md

 #Game2
-Finite state machine - figure out what states are needed

-Create interfaces for the Actors

-Create interfaces for the field
+"Finite state machine"

+What can be generalized between Mob and Player?

+Mobs don't need to contain hp etc... is it worth generalizing if there will be more code to write/irrelevant fields???

 TODO:
-[ ] Fix all new instances of FieldWorld
+[ ] Fix all new instances of FieldWorld to contain new states [ ] TreasureCoord needs to be stored across states...

+[ ] Generalize FieldObject data container

+[ ] Add treasure collision detection
+	- Use adapter function for this

 Generalize FieldWorld states?
 Generalize player states?